 “I’ve been working nonstop since I was 16, with about two-week breaks between my projects — always either starting companies, starting a venture fund (NFX) or running companies, merging companies, investing in companies, or working at companies,” he said in his Facebook post.

-As Facebook aims to move towards metaverse, several high-profile executives have quit the company.
+As Facebook aims to move towards the metaverse, several high-profile executives have quit the company.

-Last week, Meta’s cryptocurrency head David Marcus announced that he will be leaving the company at the end of the year.
+Last week, Meta’s cryptocurrency head David Marcus announced that he would be leaving the company at the end of the year.